 - Dental Assistant and Dental Hygienist: These professionals work one-on-one with patients to provide quality patient care.
 While both play an important role in a dental office, the two careers are different.

-- Healthcare Management and Healthcare Administration: It takes a lot of work to run a healthcare organization and both of these fields focus on meeting the operational needs of a facility.
+- Healthcare Administration: It takes a lot of work to run a healthcare organization and this field focuses on meeting the operational needs of a facility.
 Healthcare managers are typically experienced high-level managers, directors and executives who focus on the big picture and overall needs of an organization or department, while healthcare administration can start as an entry-level position that focuses on day-to-day administrative duties.
+You can qualify for many different types of jobs at the associate, bachelor's, or master's degree levels.
 Some healthcare administrators advance to higher-level positions and/or become healthcare managers, but here are some of the key differences between these careers.

-- Insurance Billing and Coding and Medical Coding: Translating medical services into medical codes helps healthcare organizations effectively file insurance claims and record patient treatments.
+- Medical Billing and Coding: Translating medical services into medical codes helps healthcare organizations effectively file insurance claims and record patient treatments.
 Although there is some overlap, medical billing and medical coding are not the same things.

 - Medical Assisting and Medical Office Administration: Both professions ensure that a healthcare organization runs smoothly so that providers can focus on patient care.
 However, the key defining difference is that medical assistants play a more direct role in patient care whereas medical office assistants play a much greater administrative role.